Leica M Typ 262 vs Sony A5000

 It is notable that the M Typ 262 has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M Typ 262 and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the M Typ 262 and the A5000 have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the M Typ 262 was followed by the Leica M10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the M Typ 262 and A5000 can be found, respectively, in the Leica M Typ 262 Manual (free pdf) or the online Sony A5000 Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica M Typ 262 or the Sony A5000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.